mantik-ai/tutorials/tutorials/containers/README.md

 The `files` section is used to copy files into the image.
 Paths are relative to path from which `apptainer build` is executed.

-Tip: do not copy to user paths, as when running the image, the user directories are automatically mounted.
+**Tip:** Do not copy to user paths.
+When running the image, the user directories are automatically mounted.
 It can lead to confusion between mounted and copied files.
-A good place to copy your files to is `/opt` or `/project`.
+Good places to copy your files to are `/opt` or `/project`.

 #### `%post`

-The `post` section contains steps to execute after files have been copied.
+The `post` section contains steps to execute during the build.
 It is useful for installing additional software.

 #### Example